Pimax: Pimax 5K PLUS

 The Pimax 5K PLUS is based on similar hardware to the Pimax 8K, but features a lower resolution, at 2560×1440 displays per eye instead of 4K.
-Since this resolution is accepted as input, the headset eliminates the need for upscaling.
-Early previews of the devices noted that the 5K PLUS featured a sharper image, while the 8K had a significantly reduced screen-door effect.
 Launched alongside the 8K, the 5K PLUS units began shipping in large numbers sooner; as of February 2019, a majority of backers had received their headsets, while leaving hundreds of Kickstarter backers waiting for their 8K unit.

 Pimax 5K XR

 5K XR is a virtual reality headset that is compatible with most VR software titles for Windows-based PC's.
-The headset has a resolution of 2560×1440 per eye or a total resolution of 5120x1440.
+The headset has a resolution of 2560×1440 per eye or a total resolution of 5120×1440.
 The differentiating factor between the Pimax XR headset and the Pimax 5K PLUS is the XR utilizes OLED screens rather than LCD screens.
 The term "XR" stands for eXtended Range for the added dynamic color range and the near absolute blacks that are possible for OLED type screens.